olugbenga1/data-structures-and-algorithm/Arrays/arrays.md

   > Note that you do not invoke the function

-### map
+### map()

-map unlike forEach() returns a new array. map does not chamge size of the original array. map uses values from original array when making a new one.
+map unlike forEach() returns a new array. map does not change size of the original array. map uses values from original array when making a new one.
 We will be setting our function to a variable because we know map will return a new array.

 ```
   const people = [{name: "bob", age: 20, position: "developer"}, {name: "peter", age: 25, position: "designer"}, {name: "susy", age: 30, position: "the boss"}];